rootdevelop/MyWedding/README.md

 Good, now Entity Framework is aware of our Guests table.
 Now let's execute some commands to generate this database.

-Within the command-line inside the project directory execute the following commands:
+Using the command-line inside inside the project directory execute the following commands:

     dotnet ef database migrations add GuestMigration
     dotnet ef database update